youmiaoz/csi-driver-host-path/README.md

+# NOTICE
+This repo is forked from https://github.com/kubernetes-csi/csi-driver-host-path and aims for production use.
 # CSI Hostpath Driver

 This repository hosts the CSI Hostpath driver and all of its build and dependent configuration files to deploy the driver.